Power Factor Regulators

 This reduces the phase shift created naturally in all applications that use electric motors, industrial processes that use welding machines, or in the world of HVAC (heating and air conditioning).
 Power factor controllers are very important because they keep the power factor of the whole system power within the limits established by the National Electrical Energy Agency, thereby avoiding potentially severe economic penalties for companies which do no comply energy star commitments and rely on poor power factor.

-Not only that, power factor regulators also have a positive effect on electricity consumption because keeping the power factor close to the optimal value of one prevents waste and overloading.
+Not only that, power factor controller and regulators also have a positive effect on electricity consumption.
+With power factor controller we can keep the power factor close to the optimal value of 1, preventing waste and overloading.

-Large use of power factor controller in electrical systems allow to maintain the amount of real power used by the system.
+A large use of a power factor controller in electrical systems allows to maintain the amount of real power used by the system.
 The total power and the power quality are under control as far as the real power watts disposable for the applications.

 A power factor regulator has wide range of applications from industrial to commercial networks: buildings, chemical plants , pulp and paper, cement, plastics industry, printing, food industries and mining steel industry...